sjml/beschi/README.md

 * Strings and lists use an unsigned 32-bit integer to record their lengths in the buffers.
 That's enough for more than 4 GB of ASCII text in a string; if you need more, you probably outgrew this system long ago.
 * There is no effort made at checking data integrity or the like.
 It would not be too hard to add a checksum message or data member and perform that verification in client code, though.
 * There is no partial deserialization, like with FlatBuffers, where you can just snag a specific piece of data out of the buffer.
 I mostly work with small messages that I always want to fully decode, so this was just added overhead; if that's something you need, consider other options.
-* There is no functionality for versioning messages, so if you update your protocol, messages generated from the older code will not be able to be readable by new code.
+* There is no functionality for versioning messages, so if you update your protocol, messages generated from the older code will not be readable by new code.
 Beschi messages are not intended to persist beyond the time it takes to shuttle them across a network or memory pipe.
 Versioning can be accomplished on the client side, but will require manual decoding steps and probably retaining the old generated code.

 ### Go
 * Usually the identifying enum is accessed by `{namespace}.MessageType.{specific_message_name}Type`, but Go doesn't do enums the way the other languages do, so it's missing the `.MessageType.` in the middle.